Westward Expansion Unit Study

 This pioneer/westward expansion unit plan includes a plan of study, a living literature list and ideas/examples of project-based learning.

-Thomas Jefferson – Louisiana Purchase
+Thomas Jefferson – the Louisiana Purchase

 The Battle of the Alamo